zettajs/zettajs.github.io/recipes/_posts/2014-09-22-Hello-World.md

 The Zetta team has actually created an API browser that will easily consume this API.
 Open a new tab in your web browser and navigate to http://browser.zettajs.io/.
 Here we can interact and crawl the API with a convenient, and well designed user interface.

 Simply input your server endpoint http://0.0.0.0:1337/ and you should be automatically directed to your LED!

 #2.
-Heartbeat Sensor
+Sine Wave

-Here we'll add our Heartbeat sensor.
-We'll go over how to add an additional device, and what benefits sensors have in Zetta.
+Here we'll add our Sine Wave generator.
+We'll go over how to add an additional device, and what benefits streams have in Zetta.

 ##Contents